-A native of Switzerland, Mr. Veit is the Co-Founder and current Chairman of Paragon Coffee Trading Company (Paragon), a medium sized US green coffee importing/trading house.
-He started his business and coffee career at Nestlé's world headquarters in Vevey, Switzerland in 1972.
-He also worked for Nestle USA and South Africa.
+A native of Switzerland, Mr. Veit has over 50 years of experience in the coffee industry.
+He is the Co-Founder and current Chairman of Paragon Coffee Trading Company (Paragon), a medium sized US green coffee importing/trading house.
+He started his business and coffee career at Nestle's world headquarters in Vevey, Switzerland in 1972.
+He also worked for Nestle USA and South Africa, where his main responsibility was green coffee purchasing.
 In 1978, Mr. Veit left Nestle to work as a coffee trader, first in Johannesburg and then in New York, before co-founding Paragon in 1986.
+He currently serves as a director of Rapid Oxygen Company, a private company.
 He served on the board of the Specialty Coffee Association of America (SCAA) from 1989 to 1992 and the following seven years on SCAA's International Relations Committee of which the last three years as its Chairman.
 He also served as a board member of the Green Coffee Association of New York (GCA) from 1998 until 2007, including two terms as the Chairman.

-Anne Saunders
+Anne G. Saunders

-Ms. Saunders has held numerous general management positions, including as US President of NakedWines.com, US President of FTD, Inc., and President of Redbox, owned and operated by Coinstar, Inc. Previously, Ms. Saunders held executive and senior management positions with Knowledge Universe, Bank of America, Starbucks, eSociety, AT&T Wireless, and Young & Rubicam.
-Currently, she is a member of the board of directors of Nautilus, Inc., where she is the chair of the nominating and corporate governance committee, as well as a member of the audit committee and compensation committee.
-Additionally, Ms. Saunders is a past director of Blue Nile, Inc. She received a BA from Northwestern University and an MBA from Fordham University.
-Ms. Saunders is a member of the National Association of Corporate Directors and of Women Corporate Directors.
-In March 2019 Ms. Saunders was elected to the board of directors of The WD-40 Company where she chairs the Compensation Committee and serves on the Nominating/Governance Committee.
+Ms. Saunders has held numerous general management positions, including US President of NakedWines.com, US President of FTD, Inc., and President of Redbox, owned and operated by Coinstar, Inc. Previously, Ms. Saunders held executive and senior management positions with Knowledge Universe, Bank of America, Starbucks Coffee Company, eSociety, AT&T Wireless, and Young & Rubicam.
+Currently, she is the chair of the board of directors of Nautilus, Inc., where she previously chaired their nominating and corporate governance committee, and was a member of their audit and compensation committees.
+Ms. Saunders is a board member of the WD-40 Company where she chairs the compensation committee and serves on the nominating/governance committee.
+Additionally, she is a board member at Reser's Fine Foods, Inc. Her past directorship position includes Blue Nile, Inc. Ms. Saunders is also a member of the National Association of Corporate Directors and Women Corporate Directors.
+She received her BA from Northwestern University and an MBA from Fordham University.